ArchiDog1998/RotationSolver/README.md

 I don't know why.
 I just used the [GetIsTargetable](https://github.com/aers/FFXIVClientStructs/blob/c554a586c4649a472433734b45c59a4bc4979ead/FFXIVClientStructs/FFXIV/Client/Game/Object/GameObject.cs#L71) Method in [FFXIVClientStructs](https://github.com/aers/FFXIVClientStructs).
 If anybody knows why, please tell me.

+## Want to contribute?

+- Create a fork
+- Make your changes
+- Test the changes
+- Create a PR and point it to main

 ## Links